 Alternative word usage between countries, spelling differences (colour vs. colour) and word choices (footpath vs. sidewalk) are important aspects to understand when you are working on a website.
 You need to know your target audience, and what they expect to see.

 In optimising pages for search engines, one of the most useful skills one could possess has always been a solid grasp of the English language, and an instinctive ability to accurately and concisely explain complex concepts within 65 and 160 character constraints!
-Understanding the language allows you to substitute appropriate but shorter words to fit within constraints of Titles, Descriptions and Headings etc…
+Understanding the language allows you to substitute appropriate but shorter words to fit within the constraints of Titles, Descriptions, Headings etc…

 Spelling & Punctuation